dorinandreidragan/dorinandreidragan.github.io/docs/articles/multi-target.md

 summary: "Learn how to target and test multiple .NET versions in your test projects."
 ---

-# Target Different .Net Versions in Test Projects
+# target different .net versions in test projects

 This document explains how to target different .Net versions in test projects.
 It mainly focuses on the `net48` and `net8` frameworks.

-## Net48 Test Projects
+## net48 test projects

 The `net48` test projects **cannot** reference `net8` class libraries.
 The only way to do that, would be to convert the old project format to